Registration & Tuition

-A minimum of 25% of the total number of credit hours required for graduation in a particular program must be taken at Rowan-Cabarrus Community College.
-No more than 75% of required credit hours can be accepted for transfer credit.
+A minimum of 25% of the total number of credit hours required for graduation in a specific program must be taken at Rowan-Cabarrus Community College.
+No more than 75% of required credit hours can be accepted as transfer credit.

 Students who earn a grade-point average of 3.5 through 3.99 in their degree or diploma will graduate “With Honors.”
 Those students who earn a 4.0 in their degree of diploma will graduate “With High Honors.”
 These designations are printed on degrees and diplomas.
 All courses required in the student program must be completed with a grade of “C” or higher to be eligible for honors.

-Students who earn Honors or High Honors will be provided with a gold tassel to wear at the graduation ceremony.
+Students who earn Honors or High Honors in their degree or diploma will be provided with a gold cord to wear at the Commencement Ceremony.

 Commencement is held at the end of spring semester.
-To participate in the graduation ceremony, you are expected to successfully complete your program requirements:
+To participate in the Commencement Ceremony, you are expected to successfully complete your program requirements:

-- in the Fall semester prior to the ceremony
+- Fall semester prior to the ceremony; or

-- or be enrolled in your final courses in the Summer semester following the ceremony
+- be enrolled in your final courses in the Summer semester following the ceremony.

-Participation in the graduation ceremony is not an indication of meeting graduation requirements.
+Participation in the Commencement Ceremony is not an indication of meeting graduation requirements.

-Students planning to participate in the Graduation Ceremony (Commencement) must attend the Graduation Fair to pick up tickets, cap, gown and tassel.
+Students planning to participate in the Commencement Ceremony must attend the Graduation Fair to pick up tickets, cap, gown and tassel.
 Commencement is held at the end of the Spring semester.
 The specific dates for graduation activities are listed in the academic calendar.